ub-math/exam_guides/docs/index.md

 * Scan all the pages of your work using the Office Lens app, and convert to a **single PDF** file.
 **Place your Photo ID on an empty section of each page, so that both your work and the ID are visible in each picture.**
-* Upload the PDF file to Gradescope.
+* Upload the PDF file to Gradescope, UBLearns etc..
 (It may be easier if you email the file to yourself first, and then use your computer to go through the upload process.)
-* Make sure that you match each page of your work with the corresponding question on Gradescope.
+* If your course is using Gradescope, make sure that you match each page of your work with the corresponding question on Gradescope.

 Here is a [short
 video](https://ub.hosted.panopto.com/Panopto/Pages/Viewer.aspx?id=1150706c-3572-452e-b34f-ac5b0149af2f){:target="_blank"